bgawalt/deep_mine/README.md

 `deep_mine.py` only has one true agent implemented right now: `DeepMineRandom`.
 Its `MineProbability` method just picks random values between 0 and 1 and totally ignores any information you provide it.

+There's another class, `DeepMineLearner`, which currently has a method for fetching and parsing training data out of the Dig History table.
+This will serve as a base on which ML-backed agents are implemented.

 ## Coming soon